MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/opportunity-entities.md

 ---
-title: "Opportunity tables (Dynamics 365 Sales)"
+title: Opportunity tables (Dynamics 365 Sales)
-description: "Learn about opportunity entites that help you to create a new opportunity to monitor or convert an lead to an opportunity.
-The entities that can be associated with an opportunity to provide information about the sales engagement are activities, notes and attachments, competitors, quotes, orders, and sales literature. " ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke
+description: Learn about opportunity entites that help you to create a new opportunity to monitor or convert an lead to an opportunity.
+The entities that can be associated with an opportunity to provide information about the sales engagement are activities, notes and attachments, competitors, quotes, orders, and sales literature. ms.date: 03/01/2023 ms.reviewer: lavanyakr ms.topic: article

-ms.suite:
-ms.tgt_pltfrm:
-ms.topic: article
 applies_to:
   - Dynamics 365 Sales
-helpviewer_keywords:
-  - opportunity entities, linking to accounts or contacts
-  - opportunity entities, rating opportunities
-  - opportunity entities, definition
-  - opportunity entities, converting leads to opportunities
-  - opportunity entities, associated products and activities
-  - opportunities
-  - opportunity entities, introduction
-  - tracking opportunities, opportunity entities
-  - converting leads to opportunities, opportunity entities
-  - opportunity entities, information contained ms.assetid: 6097776b-f5a0-47e8-9e9e-1d0259d351d4
-caps.latest.revision: 20
 author: udaykirang
 ms.author: udag
 manager: shujoshi